dsaidgovsg/airflow-pipeline/README.md

 - Python
 - SQL Alchemy

-Note that this repo is actually a fork of
-<https://github.com/dsaidgovsg/airflow-pipeline>, but has been heavily revamped
-in order to do build matrix to generate Docker images with varying application versions.

 Additionally, `poetry` is used to perform all Python related installations at a predefined global project directory, so that it is easy to add on new packages without conflicting dependency package versions, which raw `pip` cannot achieve.